dmuegge/DMGitTest/README.md

 Introduction
 -------

-Ther is nothing of value to anyone but me (David Muegge) in this repository
+There is nothing of value in this repository

 Version
 -------